 - Sub-aortic stenosis

 - Skin Conditions

 - Addison’s Disease

 - Thyroid Issues

 It’s easy to see why the Miniature Golden Retriever is becoming such a popular choice.
 The outstanding Golden Retriever personality packaged in a smaller animal is the perfect, compact family pet.

-If you love the Golden Retriever but just don’t have the room for one in your life, then the Miniature Golden Retriever could be the perfect dog for you.
+Patient, kind, and playful, the combination of Poodle and Golden Retriever creates a dog that gets on well with children, is adaptable, easy to train, and loyal.
+If you love the Golden Retriever but don’t have room for one in your life, then the Miniature Golden Retriever could be the perfect dog for you.